DylanSp/faust-lang/docs/language_design.md

 - Requires semicolons for ease of implementation.
 - Allows statements (not purely expression-based) for ease of writing Faust programs to test with.
 - Types are always explicit in variable and function definitions, and written after variable name, i.e. `let len: i64`.
+- Variables have to be initialized on declaration, i.e. no standalone `let x;` statements.

 ## Type system